victoriamccray/victoriamccray.github.io/info.md

 - Research examining how technology shapes cognitive processing
 - Community-engaged health data science

+**Currently Thinking About:**
+- How foundation models might transform biological discovery
+- The relationship between artificial and biological information processing
+- Ethical frameworks for neurotechnology and brain data
+- Methods for community-engaged computational research

 ## Frequently Asked Questions

 ### When do you finish your Master's program?